Jonathan Stickland: Ratings and endorsements

-In 2019, civil rights group Equality Texas gave Stickland a 0 percent rating.
+In 2019, civil rights group Equality Texas gave Stickland a zero percent rating.
 Environmental groups gave Stickland low ratings; the Texas League of Conservation Voters gave Stickland a 14 percent rating in 2015, while Environment Texas gave Stickland a 10 percent rating in 2019.

 The marijuana legalization advocacy group National Organization for the Reform of Marijuana Laws (NORML) gave Stickland a 58 percent rating in 2019.
 The Texas Association of Realtors gave Stickland a 50 percent rating in 2013.